jayshozie/ceng240/notes4newbies/W00-preliminary.md

 Area = 314.1592653589793
 ```

-There are many terminology up there that you probably don't know.
-Don't worry
+There are many terms up there that you probably don't know.
+Don't worry,
 you'll understand them in about 3 markdowns or so.
 Like I said, it gets easier.

 Now we're getting somewhere.
 You can do somewhat-complex stuff with only
 variables and scripts.
 This can be very useful for simple stuff that you need
 to automate.

-Now let's get to the heart of programming, functions.
+Now let's get to the heart of programming, functions and functional
+programming.

 ## Phase 3: Argument & Function